DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Adams discloses a drilling tool having a proximal end and a distal end (traction tool 100 see FIGs. 16A—16D); a gripper apparatus affixed to an exterior surface of a portion of the drilling tool (anchor 200 including slip system 210), the gripper apparatus having a first extended orientation and a second retracted orientation (para.
+Regarding claim 1, Adams discloses a drilling tool having a proximal end and a distal end (traction tool 100 see FIGs. 16A—16D); a gripper apparatus (anchor 200 including slip system 210) affixed to a recessed portion of an exterior surface of the drilling tool (see FIG. 13B which depicts anchor 200 nested in a recessed portion generated by extension ramps 238 of the tool), the gripper apparatus having an extended orientation and a retracted orientation (para.
 [0088], “[t]he anchor 200 includes a slip system 210 and an anchor piston 220.
 Hydraulic activation of the anchor piston 220 as discussed below actuates the slip system 210 to engage against the wellbore sidewall 13.”
-See FIG. 12B for the retracted configuration compared to FIG. 14B which depicts an extended configuration), wherein in the extended orientation an outer diameter of a gripper apparatus comprises an outer diameter greater than an outer diameter of an external wall of the drilling tool (see the anchor 200 in the extended configuration as depicted in FIG. 14B) and the retracted orientation comprises an outer diameter of the gripper apparatus of less than the outer diameter of the external wall (see FIG. 12B where the components of anchor 200 are retracted into a recess formed in the outer portion of the tool.
+See FIG. 12B for the retracted configuration compared to FIG. 14B which depicts an extended configuration), wherein in the extended orientation an outer diameter of a gripper apparatus comprises an outer diameter greater than an outer diameter of an external wall of at least a portion of the drilling tool (see the anchor 200 in the extended configuration as depicted in FIG. 14B) and the retracted orientation comprises an outer diameter of the gripper apparatus of less than the outer diameter of the external wall (see FIG. 12B where the components of anchor 200 are retracted into a recess formed in the outer portion of the tool.
 In the retracted configuration as seen in FIG. 12B, the figure shows the anchors recessed to a smaller diameter than the adjacent hatch-marked portions of the tool).

 While Adams discloses one or more rams 240 which are used in a similar manner as a linear actuator (e.g., to extend and retract a drill bit -- see para.
 [0102] of Adams), the disclosure may not explicitly recite the limitations an internal threaded section proximal the distal end of the drilling tool and a cylindrical sleeve having external threads extending from at least a portion of an outer surface of the cylindrical sleeve, the cylindrical sleeve having a first orientation, and a second linearly extended orientation wherein the external threads engage with the internal threaded section.
 However, Krueger, which is in the same field of endeavor as the instant application insofar as it is directed to a drilling tool assembly including a gripper apparatus (e.g., grippers 214) and a linear actuator (actuation device 308) which extends and retracts a drill bit to drill a borehole, teaches the deficient limitations.